idea-fasoc/OpenFASOC/README.md

    - All the required tools need to be loaded into the environment before running this generator.

-   - To run the simulation (still debugging), please edit your local model file in `common/platform_config.json`:

-     - simTool:  simulation tool, only ngspice is supported for now

-     - simMode: partial/full, partial simulation only includes headers and cells in low voltage domain to calculate the frequency errors, full simulation includes the internal counter (full simulation is slow and is still under testing)

-     - nominal_voltage: the nominal voltage of the specified technology, used to set the **vdd** node in simulation

-     - model_file: the path to the top model lib file

-     - model_corner: the corner used in the simulation

-     - an example of the `common/platform_config.json` looks like:

-       ```
-       {
-         "simTool": "ngspice",
-         "simMode": "partial",
-         "platforms": {
-           "sky130hd": {
-             "nominal_voltage": 1.8,
-             "model_file": "~/open_pdks/pdks/sky130A/libs.tech/ngspice/sky130.lib.spice",
-             "model_corner": "tt"
-           }
-         }
-       }
-       ```

 # Design Generation

 Our fully open source flow only supports the temperature sensor generation so far.
 We are working on adding additional generators in the near future.